ibm-cloud-docs/codeengine/fun-migrate.md

 ## What {{site.data.keyword.codeengineshort}} entity is best for my workload?
 {: #fun-migrate-compare-app-job}

-{{site.data.keyword.codeengineshort}} applicationss serve long running, complex, compute tasks on a scalable compute infrastructure.
+{{site.data.keyword.codeengineshort}} applications serve long running, complex, compute tasks on a scalable compute infrastructure.

 {{site.data.keyword.codeengineshort}} jobs are used for low-parallelism, scheduled workloads that can require high resources.